ChristopherWilks/megadepth/README.md

 | `H`   | Hard clip  |            (nothing) |        Yes |
 | `P`   | Padding    |            (nothing) |        Yes |

+For example, assuming a BAM file produced by the STAR v2.7.3a aligner which has an alignment record at chromosome 11, starting as position 100 (1-base), with a mismatch of a `T` (alt) vs. a `G` (ref) 11 bases from the left starting position of the alignment (inclusive):

+`... chr11 100 ...
+MD:Z:10G20`

+there will be a corresponding line in the output of `--alts`

+`10,109,X,T`

+where `T` is the base in the read sequence aligned in that record (reference `G`), and 10 is the offset of the chromosome ID from the BAM header (this offset will vary with the reference used to align).

 See the usage message for options, which can selectively disable some of the outputs listed above.
 E.g. the soft-clipping outputs can be very large, so they're not printed unless `--include-softclip` is